WISDOM FOR LIVING DAILY DEVOTIONAL

 Ahab could not buy Naboth with money, but Ahab’s wife eventually got him killed for her husband to possess the vineyard.
 But Ahab’s house, including Jezebel, did not escape the judgment of God because of this sin.
 Money does not answer everything and not everybody answers to money.

 The Contemporary English Version says, “Eating and drinking make you feel happy, and bribes can buy everything you need” (Ecclesiastes 10:19b).
 But there are still men and women with honour who will not worship mammon.
-Such people don’t collect bribe.
+Such people don’t collect bribes.
 Are you one of them?
 “Take no bribes, for a bribe makes you ignore something that you clearly see.
-A bribe always hurts the cause of the person who is in the right” (Exodus 23:8 New Living Translation).
+A bribe makes even a righteous person twist the truth” (Exodus 23:8 New Living Translation).

 Deuteronomy 16:19 says, “You must never twist justice or show partiality.
 Never accept a bribe, for bribes blind the eyes of the wise and corrupt the decisions of the godly” (New Living Translation).
 The Bible says anyone who hates bribes will live (Proverbs 15:27b).
 “Extortion turns wise people into fools, and bribes corrupt the heart” (Ecclesiastes 7:7 New Living Translation).
 The Bible condemns bribery repeatedly.
 Avoid it.

 PRAYER POINT: Father, I shall put my faith in you, not in my bank accounts.
 I shall not worship money, but You.
 Money shall be my servant, not my master in Jesus’ name.
-I shall be incorruptible and I shall not use money to corrupt anyone in Jesus’ name.
+I shall be incorruptible and I shall not corrupt anyone in Jesus’ name.
 I pray that all those who are worshipping money and not You will repent and worship You.
 All corrupt leaders will repent and give their lives to Jesus.

 T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.